What Will Happen to R22 and How it Affects You

 So how does this affect prices?

-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
-As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
-Prices have only gone up due to scarcity.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
+As you might assume, older air conditioners may have more leaks and need repairs.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
+Prices have only increased due to scarcity.

-Remember that in order to purchase R22, you have to be an EPA-certified technician.
-So, the normal homeowner can’t purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This expense is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
+Don’t forget that in order to obtain R22, you must be an EPA-certified technician.
+So, the normal homeowner is unable to purchase a cylinder themselves.
+Also, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

-The cost of R22 is considerably increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.
+The cost of R22 is considerably increasing because of the dwindling supply, and new refrigerant will no longer be available for use at all after 2020, excluding recycled quantities.

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade due to the increasing cost of maintaining an R22 air conditioner.
+If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
+This is why when our professionals come out to review your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will probably have R22.
-However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
+If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
+However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
 You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can't find it, you can read your user’s manual.
-If that doesn’t work either, you can contact your local Service Experts center.
+This nameplate is typically found on the outdoor condenser of your central air conditioning system.
+If you don’t find it, you can read your user’s manual.
+If that doesn’t work either, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.

 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
+The industry has moved from R22 to R410a, which you may recognize by the brand name Puron.
 Throughout this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+There are some valuable benefits to switching from an R22 air conditioning unit to one that uses R410a.
 It offers a higher safety rating tests than R22.

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

-You may have heard information about “drop-in” replacements for R22.
-We strongly against against this choice.
-Normally a homeowner who is concerned about the cost of replacing their unit seeks out an alternative, and this feels like an easy solution.
+You may have read about “drop-in” replacements for R22.
+We strongly recommend against this route.
+Normally a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
 It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a air conditioner, which when done right can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
-If this vital step is missed, your system will quickly stop operating, and you’ll end up installing a new unit anyway.
-If you are insistent on exploring retrofitting, then consult with an HVAC professional to determine your best replacement refrigerant.
+The fact about “drop-ins” is that there is no “drop-in” solution where you merely swap out the refrigerant.
+The phrase “drop-in” is referring to retrofitting a unit, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants operate at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
+If this critical step is avoided, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+If you insist on exploring retrofitting, then consult with an HVAC specialist to determine your best replacement refrigerant.

-Your manufacturer will typically not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
-It’s usually just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will possibly not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
+It’s normally just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 It’s smart to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to swallow an unforeseen replacement.
-To avoid emergencies on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we watch for any manufacturer and utility rebates that would make it easier to swallow a surprising replacement.
+To reduce the chances of an emergency on a hot day, lots of our customers choose to do a pre-emptive replacement, and replace an old AC before it quits working.
 If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe